Your membership has expired

 KitchenAid Semi-Automatic Espresso Machine

-We found the KitchenAid Semi-Automatic Espresso Machine was impressively well-built, especially given its budget-friendly price.
+We found the KitchenAid Semi-Automatic Espresso Machine impressively well-built, especially given its budget-friendly price.
 It may take some getting used to for beginners, but we found that it produced reliably good espresso shots.
 This model comes with numerous accessories, including a milk jug for steaming (the only model we evaluated that offered this).

 Home Goods